About

 In 2022, Cheryl was awarded the prestigious Oodgeroo Noonuccal Prize for Indigenous Poetry and has since been commissioned by Camerata (Queensland’s chamber orchestra), the Institute of Modern Art and the Queensland Art Gallery.

 Cheryl was an inaugural recipient of both the First Nations Australian Writers Network Fellowship at Varuna and the Queensland Museum Fellowship, as well as a 2024 Queensland Writers Fellowship.
+Yanga Mother was shortlisted for a 2025 Australian Book Industry Award and Cheryl was recently awarded a Summer Writers Residency at the Banff Centre for Arts and Creativity in Canada.

 Before emerging as a writer, Cheryl worked in state and federal government across many portfolios including health, tax and education.
 Her most recent role was at the Queensland Department of Environment and Science where she led First Nations strategy and programs.
 Cheryl is proud of championing land justice including the return of national park ownership and management to First Nations peoples.